 But, more important than understanding the terminology – Colorado employers need to know exactly how to respond to serious EEOC allegations involving a Colorado EEOC hostile work environment claim.
 Petty slights, annoyances, and isolated incidents (unless extremely serious) will not rise to the level of illegality.
 To be unlawful, the conduct must create a work environment that would be intimidating, hostile, or offensive to reasonable people.
 See information about employer position statements.

-Applying the EEOC definition, offensive conduct may include, but is not limited to, offensive jokes, slurs, epithets or name-calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance.
+Applying the EEOC definition, offensive conduct may include but is not limited to, offensive jokes, slurs, epithets or name-calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance.
 Harassment can occur in a variety of circumstances, including, but not limited to, the following:

 Prevention is the best tool to eliminate harassment in the workplace

-Employers are encouraged to take appropriate steps to prevent and correct unlawful harassment.
+Under Colorado harassment laws in the workplace, employers are encouraged to take appropriate steps to prevent and correct unlawful harassment.
 They should clearly communicate to employees that unwelcome harassing conduct will not be tolerated.

 Employers can do this by establishing an effective complaint or grievance process, providing anti-harassment training to their managers and employees, and taking immediate and appropriate action when an employee complains.
 Employers should strive to create an environment in which employees feel free to raise concerns and are confident that those concerns will be addressed.
 See information about age discrimination.